imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/recommended-wallet-setups/level-2.md

  11\.
 Copy first 5 addresses to a text document.

  12\.
-Plug in SD card, copy the text document onto the SD card, and then unplug SD card.
+Plug in SD card, copy the text document onto the SD card, and then unplug the SD card.

  13\.
 Shutdown and then reboot into Tails Offline.